2023 Solar Incentives Guide for Olmsted, OH - Tax Credits & Rebates

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more might also be offered at the state and local level.
-Incentives might be handled by your county or municipality, or by the state of Ohio.
-Some incentives are available for only a limited time, while others are ongoing.
+There are often also state solar incentives in addition to those provided by the federal government.
+Tax credits, rebates and more can be offered at a more local level.
+Incentives may be handled by your county or municipality, or by the state of Ohio.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Olmsted